Chadbowen248/100-days-of-code/log.md

 added a fade in div for the container of the quote machine, tomrrow will start hooking things up to the data.

 **Link to work:** www.github.com/chadbowen248

+ Day 4: January 7 2017

+**Today's Progress**: Have quotes displaying on page and change on click, I'll try to get the colors to change randomly tomorrow.

+**Thoughts:** Today was fun, I like getting things hooked up to the display.

+**Link to work:** www.github.com/chadbowen248